-The goal is to help incoming first-year college students who plan to enrol in authorised public or private colleges, universities, or Higher Education Institutions (HEI).
+The CHED Scholarship Program is one of the scholarships offered by CHED for entering college students (CSP).
+The goal is to help incoming first-year college students who plan to enroll in authorized public or private colleges, universities, or Higher Education Institutions (HEI).

 A Private University

-Full CHED scholars enrolled in a private university receive P20,000 for tuition and other school fees, P35,000 in allowance, and P5,000 for books evey semester.
+Full CHED scholars enrolled in a private university receive P20,000 for tuition and other school fees, P35,000 in allowance, and P5,000 for books every semester.

 Here is a breakdown of the advantages of CHED scholars able to attend university.

 CHED scholars who prefer to attend a state or public university receive FREE tuition as well as a stipend and book allowance of P40,000 per semester.

 A qualified student may be awarded a Full Scholarship (FS) or a Half Scholarship (HS) through the State Scholarship or Private Education Student Financial Assistance (PESFA).

 Intended for high school graduates with a GWA of at least 96 % or its equivalent.

 Intended for high school graduates with a GWA of at least 93 % – 95 % or its equivalent.

 Also Read: DOST Scholarship